MASS1N/react-hooks-npm-lab/README.md

 The first thing to do is change directory into this folder in your terminal by typing the command `cd color-clock`.

+The next step is to create a `npm ERR! code E404 npm ERR!
+404 Not Found - GET https://registry.npmjs.org/create-package.json - Not found npm ERR!
+404 npm ERR!
+404  'create-package.json@*' is not in this registry. npm ERR!
+404 npm ERR!
+404 Note that you can also install from a npm ERR!
+404 tarball, folder, http url, or git url.

-The next step is to create a `package.json` file in the `color-clock` directory, which in turn will be where the `node_modules` folder is.
+npm ERR!
+A complete log of this run can be found in: /Users/mustafa.mazin/.npm/_logs/2024-03-03T07_54_08_870Z-debug-0.log` file in the `color-clock` directory, which in turn will be where the `node_modules` folder is.

 **Important:** to avoid overwriting the `package.json` file for this code-along